Why does the ssh log have control characters and looks different from the actual input?

 Once full SSH session recording is enabled:

-The full ssh session log would have the entire input and the output of the command without the command shortcuts/or control characters.
+- Full session logs provide the entire command input and corresponding output without the inclusion of command shortcuts or control characters.